+Beyond location, there's so much else to think through about with hotels themselves.
 Should you be loyal to a hotel chain, or select more local hotels?
-It depends.
-Did I mention I'm a lawyer?
+Where do you even start?

-Selecting a hotel in Europe: Look for can't-miss hotels
+Selecting a hotel in Europe: Start with "can't-miss" hotels

 Selecting a Hotel in Europe: Consider chain hotel loyalty

 Assuming that we didn't have any luck in the "can't-miss" hotel category, I then look to see if there are any chain hotels that fit the bill.
 Depending on the city, you'll naturally see different chains represented more strongly.
 If you have a chain loyalty that you work with in the US, see if you can stay with them in Europe - chances are you probably can.